Clear Light (album)

 Clear Light is the only studio album by the American psychedelic rock band Clear Light, released in September 1967, by Elektra Records.
 The album was a moderate success.

-Clear Light was released in September 1967 and peaked at number 126 on the Billboard pop albums chart.
+Clear Light was released in September 1967 and peaked at number 126 on the Billboard Top LP's.
 It combined elements of folk, rock, psychedelic, and classical music.
 It is an AMG music pick.
 While the album was not a success at the time, it was considered as creative, coherent and competent.
 The album featured the unique characteristic of including two leading drummers on their tracks.
-The album also includes three tracks written by guitarist Bob Seal.

 Recording

 Recording commenced in April 1967 at Elektra Recording Studio in Los Angeles.
 The majority of the material was completed during these sessions, but the developments were postponed to replace Robbie Robison on guitar.
 Instead of a new guitarist, the band recruited keyboardist Ralph Schuckett, and, following a month of concerts, the band returned to recording in Sunset Sound Recorders Studios.
 The studios had just recently upgraded from a 4-track to an 8-track.
 A highlight of the recording sessions was the band's psychedelic interpretation of the Tom Paxton composition "Mr. Blue".